lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

 Python Sonar with Tox
 ---------------------

 Sonar scans for Python based repos.
-This job will invoke tox to run tests and gather coverage statistics from test results.
-Then the job invokes Maven with a Sonar goal, which runs a plugin to publish results to a Sonar server.
+This job invokes tox to run tests and gather coverage statistics from the test results, then invokes Maven to publish the results to a Sonar server.

-To get the Sonar coverage results, tox.ini needs to exist and be configured with coverage commands to run.
+To get the Sonar coverage results, file tox.ini must exist and contain coverage commands to run.

 The coverage commands define the code that gets executed by the test suites.
-It does not guarantee that the code tests executed properly, but it will help pointing out the code that is not tested at all.
+Checking coverage does not guarantee that the tests execute properly, but it identifies code that is not executed by any test.

+This job reuses the Sonar builder used in Java/Maven projects which runs maven twice.
+The first invocation does nothing for Python projects, so the job uses the goal 'validate' by default.
+The second invocation publishes results using the goal 'sonar:sonar' by default.

 For example: